AndrewDaws/HomeAssistantVersionControl/homeassistant-version-control/README.md

 ---

 ## What's New
-- **Cloud Backup:** Push your changes to Gitea or GitHub with a single click.
-Exclude sensitive data automatically.
+- **Cloud Backup:** Push your configuration to a private GitHub or Gitea repository.
+- **Smart Commit Messages:** Automatically generates descriptive commit messages based on changed files.
 - **Visual Diffs:** See exactly what changed before you commit.
 * **Recover Deleted Items:** View and restore files, automations, and scripts that have been deleted.
 Look for the "Deleted" option in the sort menu.
 * **Progressive History Loading:** Versions now load faster, displaying results as they're found.